 Many people enjoy using cannabis products to relax and ease stress, while some take edibles to treat or improve symptoms of a medical condition.

 Either way, it’s important to use safe products and choose appropriate dosages to avoid unwanted side effects.

-According to the U.S. Drug Enforcement Administration (DEA), Schedule I substances are “determined to have a high potential for abuse” and are defined as having “no currently accepted medical use” (22).
+According to the U.S. Drug Enforcement Administration (DEA), Schedule I substances are “determined to have a high potential for abuse” and are defined as having “no currently accepted medical use” (23).

-Purchasing safe marijuana products
+Purchasing safe cannabis products

 Licensed dispensaries are often required to have their products tested for safety and potency in state-accredited laboratories to be approved for sale.

 However, testing protocols vary considerably from state to state, and some don’t require laboratory testing (